-The word culture is confusing, but a lot of migraine-friendly cheeses are actually made from cultured milk.
+The word culture is confusing, but a lot of cheeses are actually made from cultured milk.
 Cheese cultures raise the acidity of milk helping the rennet in it coagulate.
 Sometimes vinegar can be used to do this as well, which is why ricotta and fresh mozzarella are also considered migraine-friendly fresh cheeses.

-Cottage Cheese for a Yogurt Substitute
+Cottage Cheese Substitute for Yogurt

-How to Make a Mango Lassi Inspired Smoothie Bowl
+How to Make

 This recipe is so easy to make.
 I like to blend the milk with the cottage cheese so the curds are mixed in and smooth.
 From there I add the frozen mango.
 A tamper stick is helpful to push everything around and get it smooth without compromising the overall thickness by adding more liquid.

-Adding my grain free seed granola or buckwheat granola gives this smoothie or smoothie bowl a great crunch and even adds a bit more protein to the meal.
+Adding grain free seed granola or buckwheat granola gives this smoothie or smoothie bowl a great crunch and even adds a bit more protein to the meal.
 I find I only need a small bowl to keep me full for hours….and I like to eat!!

-- 3/4 cup frozen mango chunks
+- ¾ cup frozen mango chunks

-- 1/3 cup full fat cottage cheese*
+- ⅓ cup cottage cheese

-- 1/4 cup milk of choice
+- ¼ cup milk of choice

 - pinch of cardamom